 Whilst the word ‘palace’ is commonly used to refer to these Minoan centres, one must be wary of such modern connotations as ‘political’ and ‘centralised power’ which the word ‘palace’ implies.
 The Minoan complexes were large and well-appointed, they included large public areas and had extensive storage magazines but the archaeological evidence is, at present, not sufficiently conclusive to state definitely that these palaces were the seat of a central religious/political ruler or ruling body.
 However, it is fair to say that the presence of a large numbers of seals, tablet archives, pithoi and amphorae and the space dedicated to storage (over one third of the site) would suggest that the palaces were the centre of some sort of centralised commerce and trade, both local and foreign.
 In addition, the very size and splendour of the buildings would suggest the necessity for a certain centralized planning, artisan, and materials organisation.

-The striking feature of the monumental palaces are their overall size, covering several thousand square metres.
+The striking feature of the monumental palaces is their overall size, covering several thousand square metres.
 Also impressive are their height; reaching four stories in some parts.
 Another feature was the relative smallness of the individual rooms within the palace.
 These rooms were often multi-functional as corridors, entrances and exits, air passages or as light-wells, another Minoan innovation.
 Unfortunately, the paucity of archaeological finds has made it difficult to determine the exact function of many of the rooms.
 For example, the small sunken rooms or ‘lustral basins’, which were below floor level and reached by a right-angled staircase, are much discussed as to their original function.
 The presence of sacred horns may suggest a ritual purpose but more definite evidence is lacking.

 Closed or opened by means of wooden doors which could be set back into recesses in the walls, the rooms of the palaces could be arranged in many different ways.
 This labyrinthine layout was increased perhaps by the evolutionary nature of the development of the palace, built from the centre outwards.
 A further effect of this was that the visitor would have had to travel through many twists and turns before finally arriving at the impressive central court, the focal point of the entire complex, constructed on 2:1 proportions and oriented north-south.